Once Reserved Only for the Noble.

 About 15 minutes before the squash and the rice are expected to finish cooking, begin to prepare the stuffing.
 In a large 10-12 inch skillet over medium heat add 1/2 teaspoon of oil add ground pork, season with salt and pepper and additional 1/4 teaspoon ground sage.
 Sauté until slightly brown.
 About 2 minutes.

 Add the diced celery and onion.
 Continue to sauté an additional 3-4 minutes until celery is cooked through, but still firm to the bite.
 Add fresh chopped herbs and small diced apples to the pan.
 Cook for an additional 2 minutes.
-Remove the from the pan away from any heat, stain liquid off dried fruit and add to the pan.
+Remove the from the pan away from any heat, strain liquid off dried fruit and add to the pan.
 Stir to combine.
 Return to heat and fold in the cooked rice, and pecans.
 Cook an additional 1 minute to combine flavors.
 Add a good pinch of chopped parsley reserving additional for garnish.
 Stir.
 Taste and adjust seasoning with salt and pepper.

 Place cooked squash skin side up in a baking dish.
 Generously spoon the rice stuffing into the cooked acorn squash so that they are piled high.
 Cover “tent like” with foil and return to the oven for 5-8 minutes or until heated through.
 If holding any longer in the oven, add a few tablespoons of chicken stock or water to keep moist.